Integral representations of risk functions for basket derivatives: Introduction

 The paper is devoted to the stochastic control problem arising in the risk analysis of financial markets.
 Let $H$ be a random variable representing future random payoff which is traded on the market.
 Denote its price determined by the no arbitrage method by $p(H)$.
 If the initial capital $x$ of the writer exceeds $p(H)$ then he is able to hedge $H$ perfectly, i.e. he can follow some trading strategy $\pi$ such that the wealth process at the final time is greater than $H$, i.e.

-If $x<p(H)$ then the above equality fails for each $\pi$ and as a consequence a shortfall risk appears.
+If $x<p(H)$ then the above equality fails for each $\pi$ and as a consequence shortfall risk appears.
 The aim of the trader is to find a strategy which is optimal in a sense.
-Let $l:[0,+\infty)\longrightarrow[0,+\infty)$ be a loss function which describes the attitude of the trader to the hedging losses.
-The goal is to minimize the shortfall risk defined as
+Let $l:[0,+\infty)\longrightarrow[0,+\infty)$ be a loss function which describes the attitude of the trader to hedging losses.
+The goal is to minimize

 This problem was studied with various model settings in many papers.
 The ones mentioned below do not form a complete list.
-Existence of the optimal strategy for the case when $l(x)=x$ in the context of complete market with the stock prices modeled by the diffusion processes was shown in \cite{CvitanicKaratzas}.
-These results were generalized to incomplete markets in \cite{Cvitanic} where the existence of solution with the use of dual methods was shown.
+Existence of the optimal strategy for the case when $l(x)=x$ in the context of complete market with the stock prices modeled by the diffusion processes was shown in {\cite{CvitanicKaratzas}}.
+These results were generalized to incomplete markets in \cite{Cvitanic} where existence of solution with the use of dual methods was shown.
 Existence of the optimal strategy in a general semimartingale model was shown in \cite{Pham}.
-More explicit results were presented in \cite{FL2}, where the quantile hedging methods, which were introduced in \cite{FL1}, enabled to obtain a more precise description of the solution.
-This paper is conceptually close to the latter approach and is based on the results obtained in \cite{FL1}, \cite{FL2} and their adaptation for the multidimensional market presented in \cite{Barski}.
-We work with the multidimensional Black-Scholes model with a correlated Wiener process.
-A great advantage of such a model is its tractability - all parameters can be easily estimated from data, see \cite{Glasserman}, p.
-104. It is also complete and one can find explicit formula for the density of the martingale measure, see for instance \cite{Barski}.
-This enables us to apply the quantile hedging methods from \cite{FL1}, \cite{FL2}, \cite{Barski} which are based on the Neyman-Pearson technique.
+In \cite{FL2} two aspects of the problem are studied.
+First is, as above, to find minimal value of \eqref{shortfall risk} which will be denoted here by $\Phi_1^l(x)$ and called minimal risk function.
+Second is to minimize initial costs when \eqref{shortfall risk} is smaller or equal to $v$.
+The corresponding cost minimizing function is denoted by $\Phi_2^l(v)$.
+Proposition 3.1 and Theorem 3.2 in \cite{FL2} provide description of solution to the first problem in a general semimartingale framework and Section 7 in \cite{FL2} shows its relation to the solution of the second problem.
+In fact these results can be treated as a general method for finding $\Phi_1^l(x)$, $\Phi_2^l(v)$, but they do not provide explicit formulas in general situation.
+Then using regularity of the one dimensional Black-Scholes model both problems have been solved explicitly for a call option, see Section 6 of \cite{FL2}.